 CRTC staff provides training and facilitated conversations on topics relevant to our compliance areas.
-All upcoming training dates and select online learning opportunities for employees are published in Western's Training Portal.
+Employees may also browse through various online learning opportunities published in Western's Training Portal.

 A variety of training topics are provided in video format below.